 Do I Need to Steam my Tempeh?

+You can, but it’s unnecessary if you don’t mind the taste of tempeh.
 Steaming your tempeh reduces the slight bitterness that tempeh has, making this dish more accessible to people who are not used to tempeh/don’t like the flavor.

 If you would like to steam your tempeh, you can just use the pan you’re going to stir fry/sauté the tempeh in.
-Just crumble the tempeh, add them to the pan, and cover it with water over medium heat.
+Just crumble the tempeh, add it to the pan, and cover it with water over medium heat.
 Once the water is boiling, reduce the heat to low and let it simmer for 7-10 minutes until the water reduces.

 Top Tips